yizhihub/MotorMaster/README.md

-##This Motor tune tool is just exlusively used, just for specific motor code project. please contact author otherwise.
+##This Motor tune tool is just exlusively used, just for specific motor code project. please contact author otherwise..